mmcintyre1/its-my-notes/2021/June/designing_data_intensive_applications/chapter_3.md

 - since there are far less distinct values in a column than there are rows, we can compress this data. a popular method is *bitmap encoding*, which details all the unique values in a column, then encodes an array of 1s and 0s for whether a row contains that value, which creates sparse data sets, which can be compressed more easily by encoding run length (how many 1s or 0s in a row)

 ##### Vectorized Processing
-- the query engine can take a chunk of compressed column data that fits in the CPU's L1 cache, and iterate through in a tight loop (no function calls) much more quickly than if many function calls are required, e.g. to type cast data formats
+- the query engine can take a chunk of compressed column data that fits in the CPU's L1 cache, and iterate through in a tight loop (no function calls) much more quickly than if many function calls are required, e.g. to type-cast data formats

 ##### Materialized Views
 - for expensive queries (like aggregation functions), it might make sense to actually store the results in a table. materialized views differ from regular views (which are just shorthand for queries) because they are an actual table stored on disk, and they need to be recomputed when the underlying data changes